 New learning methods involve the use of technology and the combination of face-to-face learning with online learning (blended learning).
 These methods put the student at the center of the process, increasing their commitment, satisfaction and accountability for the learning process.
 To enable contemporary methods of learning, S4J supports its partner institutions with physical and digital infrastructure, as well as facilitates the development of digital competencies of the academic staff through training by relevant industries.

-- teachers from partner and non-partner schools attended over 50 webinars on developing digital skills and producing quality digital materials;
+- Teachers from partner and non-partner schools attended webinars on developing digital skills and producing quality digital materials;

-- Two reports were prepared based on the findings of the surveys conducted with teachers and students on how the distance learning is working.
+- Three reports were prepared until now, based on the findings of the surveys conducted with teachers and students on how the distance learning is working.

 Teachers Continuous Professional Development

 The labour market is rapidly changing and is increasingly gearing towards digitalization.
 For vocational education to keep up with these trends, teachers must embrace modern teaching techniques guided by the private sector.
 To this end, S4J supports partner providers with training and workshops delivered by the industry front-runners as well as capacity building of the Continuous Professional Development Coordinator in the Development Unit.

 Planning and Monitoring the Education Process

 ‘Skills for Jobs’ supports partner institutions in drafting, assessing and monitoring their annual education plans, with:

 - Training for a smooth running of the process, provided to school teachers and managers;